Hamenopi/WoodBadge/OrganizeMultiUnitServiceProjectHoustonFoodBank.md

 ### Invite Text ###

-I am cordinating a multi-unit service projects benefitting Houston Food Bank on July 31st, 2021, from 800 AM to 1200 PM where scout families (age 6+) can come together, learn about hunger, relief efforts, and help the greater Houston community.
+I am coordinating a multi-unit service project benefitting Houston Food Bank on July 31st, 2021, from 800 AM to 1200 PM where scout families (age 6+) can come together, learn about hunger, relief efforts, and help the greater Houston community.

-There are only 70 slots available.
+There are around 50 slots left.
-- 30 slots for adults.
-- 40 for youth under 18.
-- The minimum age is 6.
+The minimum age is 6.

-These slots will fill up fast.
+These slots are filling up fast.
 Please consider signing up early.

 > note: You will need to sign up each participant individually, then add them to the group.

 Signup here: